Industrial Deafness Compensation Claims

-Recent figures by the Health and Safety Executive (HSE) estimate that there are around 18,000 new cases of industrial deafness, also known as occupational deafness or Noise-Induced Hearing Loss (NIHL), diagnosed every year.
+Industrial deafness is also known as Occupational Deafness or Noise-Induced Hearing Loss (NIHL).
+Recent figures from the Health and Safety Executive (HSE) estimate that there are around 18,000 new cases of industrial deafness diagnosed every year.

 According to the data, the highest rates of industrial deafness occur in the extraction, construction, energy and manufacturing industries.

-If a person has suffered industrial deafness due to their employer's negligence, the employee could be entitled to make a claim for compensation.
+If you have suffered industrial deafness as a result of your employer's negligence, you could be entitled to make a claim for compensation.